JoseMachado-CE/BlasT/README.md

 I noticed the same bug mentioned above with the button not working properly after clicking the button.

 * **Fix**
-I fixed the JS code which has provided by Bootstrap.
+I fixed the CDN JS code which has provided by Bootstrap.

 * **Verdict**
 Bug was solved making the user experience good.